I'd love to hear from you!

 My husband joins me for approximately 30-40% of my trips.
 As much as I love him, my favourite way to travel is actually alone (the reasons are described in detail here).
 I may have taken day trips with friends here and there in the past, but I have never travelled long-term with a friend (other than my husband, who is indeed my best friend).
 When required by the national legislation (like in North Korea, Bhutan or Turkmenistan) or when it just makes the trip much easier (like, say, overlanding in Namibia), I may occasionally book an organised tour – but I am definitely not a big fan and, even on an organised tour, prefer not to have companions.
 It feels that great to have a destination all to myself!

 This is a question many travellers hate, but I find it fair.
 At different points in time, different countries and territories do become my favourites, and I love recommending them to others.
-Right now, Chile is one of my favourite places to visit – thanks, perhaps, to a perfect combination of its stunning nature, extremely polite people and a great diversity of terrains in a single country.
+Until recently, I hailed Chile as one of my favourite places to visit – thanks, perhaps, to a perfect combination of its stunning nature, extremely polite people and a great diversity of terrains in a single country.
 Despite being pricier than its neighbours, Chile is also relatively inexpensive to visit in the grand scheme of things.

-I would also put Greenland, Faroe Islands, Oman, Georgia, Greece, Myanmar and the Kurdistan Region of Iraq on my current favourites’ list, while Norway and India used to be among my favourites for a very long time in the past and haven’t been forgotten.
-Oh, and I also absolutely adore Japan (I am learning Japanese at the moment!) and always look for ways to come back.
+I would also put Afghanistan, Greenland, Faroe Islands, Oman, Georgia, Myanmar and the Kurdistan Region of Iraq on my current favourites’ list, while Norway and India used to be among my favourites for a very long time in the past and haven’t been forgotten.
+Oh, and I am obsessed with the Greek Islands – I have visited over 50 in total and speak Greek fluently – and try to add a few islands to my collection every year.

 I have been methodically working through my list of coveted travel destinations for almost a decade.
 Thankfully, the world is a vast place and I am yet to see some of the places that truly fascinate me.
-The places I currently most want to visit are Afghanistan (where, with extremely cold feet, I plan to go in spring 2018), Tajikistan (where I hope to visit in summer 2018), Papua New Guinea (could happen in 2018), the Galapagos in Ecuador, West Africa including Senegal, Guinea-Bissau and Sierra Leone (possibly at some point during 2019), Mongolia (no defined plans yet), Sudan (I really hope I can squeeze it in somewhere) and Botswana (I almost went there during the South Africa – Namibia trip but never quite made it).
+The places I currently most want to visit are Bangladesh (where I have already made plans to visit in winter 2019), Mauritania (where I might be headed to at some point in 2020), the Galapagos in Ecuador (which are looking likely to happen towards the end of 2020), West Africa including Senegal and Ghana (possibly at some point during 2020), Mongolia (no definite plans yet) and the South Pacific (I keep postponing the trip but it will sure happen one day).

 Then there are of course the unexplored bits of countries I have already visited.
-I would love to see the Kamchatka peninsula in Russia with my own eyes.
+I would love to see the Kamchatka peninsula and the Caucasus region in Russia.
 It would be great to take a road trip across the entirety of Canada.
 I am dying to visit Tibet and compare the experience to my short jaunt in Bhutan in 2015.
-I would absolutely love to see the very north of Japan in Sapporo.
+I would absolutely love to see the very north of Japan, especially Sapporo.
 And the Azores islands of Portugal continue to fascinate me endlessly.

 And then there are always the Greek islands.
 I visited many of them during my 8-month career break in Greece in 2008, and continue to return to Greece yearly to this day (take a look at my Greece series of posts here).
-I generally try to visit at least two new Greek islands every year and have managed to take my tally to over 40.
+I generally try to visit at least two new Greek islands every year and have managed to take my tally to over 50.
 Yes – Greece has a lot of islands!
-Currently I am most interested in tiny islands that are difficult to reach and would most like to visit Anafi (which is close to Santorini yet often ignored by masses).
+Currently I am most interested in tiny islands that are difficult to reach and would most like to visit Agathonisi (which is close to Samos yet typically ignored by masses) and Alonissos.

 It depends what you call a holiday!
 An average year would probably see me take 5-6 trips of at least one week and more than a 3-hour flight out of London.
-In addition to that, I also spend countless weekends out of London.
-In each of 2015 and 2016, I spent 20 weekends away (not including weekends that were part of longer trips).
+In addition to that, I also spend countless weekends away.
+Every year between 2015 and 2018, I spent around 15-20 weekends away (not including weekends that were part of longer trips).
 Read here about how I plan my holidays to maximise my free time with a full-time job.

 I do, and I am a bit of an extreme case!
 I know my holiday allowance and the UK public holidays by heart and start planning work absences literally years in advance (read more about my holiday addiction here).
 I even have a spreadsheet with calendars for years ahead and block out room for holidays as early as I can.
 This is of course not set in stone: I have often shuffled things around in the past, depending on the political situation in a given country or region, weather seasonality or simply evolving personal preferences (or, let’s be honest, general randomness: read here about the absolutely non-scientific way I ended up going to Nicaragua).